 The key views will be a) from Skimmingdish Lane looking north-east; b) also along Skimmingdish Lane if heading towards the roundabout, where Building 137 is the most obvious structure; and c) at the roundabout itself, near (and once into) the site's main entrance.
-Taking these in turn, it is considered that because of bunding and vegetational screening there will be limited impact upon the appearance and setting of the Conservation Area from Skimmingdish Lane (points a and b) - the buildings will also be set back from the Lane.
+Assessing these in turn, it is considered that because of bunding and vegetational screening there will be limited impact upon the appearance and setting of the Conservation Area from Skimmingdish Lane (points a and b), provided the road is not dualled - the buildings will also be set back from the Lane.
 In respect of point c, screening will again obscure views into the historic site from here, and only Building G may be visible.
 Please see comment above regarding its more sensitive elevations.